AISemanticsStudy/commitment-semantics-with-latent-message-passing/README.md

 ### DNA is evolutionary's IDR
 Like KVCache, DNA strictly complies with the properties of IDR representation defined in the theory.

-### Two level of animal intelligence
+### Two level of IDR
-With the theory, we could understand animal intelligence at two levels:
+With the theory, we could understand animal intelligence at two levels by recognizing two levels of IDR representation and message passing mechanism:
 - DNA
 - Brain